risingwavelabs/risingwave-docs-legacy/docs/manage/meta-backup.md

 :::note

-Limitation: Only support access of historical data at point-in-time backed by at least one meta snapshot.
+Limitation: Only supports historical data access at a specific point in time backed by at least one meta snapshot.

 :::